sinonjs/sinon/docs/release-source/release/stubs.md

 Like `yield`, but with an explicit argument number specifying which callback to call.

-Useful if a function is called with more than one callback, and simply calling the first callback is not desired.
+Useful if a function is called with more than one callback, and calling the first callback is not desired.

 ```javascript
 "calling the last callback": function () {